nuxt/website-v2/content/en/blog/case-study-livementor.md

 To make the transition progressively, we began by building micro Vue apps functioning at the page level, with a wrapper rendered by Rails.
 But loading times kept going up, and we knew we had to go a step further.

 We found Nuxt at this time, via Twitter, and made a Proof of Concept project that went very well.
-Since then we're moving all our pages to Nuxt progressively.
+Since then, we have been moving all our pages to Nuxt progressively.

 ### So you're making a progressive transition?